-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended December 31, 2022, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on this evaluation, our principal executive officer and principal financial officer have concluded that, as of the evaluation date, our disclosure controls and procedures were not effective due to the material weakness described below.
+Disclosure controls and procedures are designed with the objective of ensuring that information required to be disclosed in our reports filed under the Exchange Act, such as this annual report, is recorded, processed, summarized, and reported within the time period specified in the SEC's rules and forms.
+Disclosure controls and procedures are also designed with the objective of ensuring that such information is accumulated and communicated to our management, including the chief executive officer and chief financial officer, as appropriate to allow timely decisions regarding required disclosure.
+Our principal executive officer and principal financial and accounting officer (our "Certifying Officers") evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2021, pursuant to Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+Based upon that evaluation, our Certifying Officers concluded that, as of December 31, 2021, our disclosure controls and procedures were not effective due to the material weakness described below.

-In connection with the preparation of our financial statements for the year ended December 31, 2021, we identified certain errors relating to the recording of an accrual.
-These errors have been remedied in our amended annual financial statements on form 10-K/A and our amended financial statements for the first quarter of 2022 on form 10-Q/A as filed with the SEC on August 22, 2022.
+In connection with the preparation of our financial statements for the period ending June 30, 2022, we identified certain errors relating to the duplication of legal fees accrual.
+These errors have been remedied in the accompanying restated financial statements.
 As part of such process, management concluded that a material weakness in internal control over financial reporting existed related to the process of recording accruals.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.